LLNL/sundials/doc/shared/sundials/Install.rst

 .. cmakeoption:: PETSC_INCLUDES

-   Semi-colon separated list of PETSc include directroies.
+   Semi-colon separated list of PETSc include directories.
 Unless provided by the user, this is autopopulated based on the PETSc installation found in ``PETSC_DIR``.